RLE-Foundation/rllte/docs/api.md

     > - **Naming Rule**: `Surname of the first author` + `Backbone` + `Encoder`
     > - **Target Task**: The testing tasks in their paper or potential tasks.

-!!! abstract "Storage: *Storges for storing collected experiences.*"
+!!! abstract "Storage: *Experience storage and sampling.*"

     |Module|Type|Remark|
     |:-|:-|:-|